ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/excel-export-formulas/index.md

 When a cell is exported with `dataType='Formula'`, the cell content will be automatically converted to an Excel formula.
 It is your responsibility to ensure the value in the grid cell is a valid Excel formula.

-Note the following:

-- The `Full Name` column uses a `valueGetter` to combine `First Name` and `Last Name`.
-- The `processCellCallback` create a formula that has a similar function of the `valueGetter`.
-- The exported Excel Sheet will have the `Full Name` column computed using a formula that uses the `First Name` and `Last Name` columns as inputs.

 <snippet>
 const gridOptions = {
     columnDefs: [